Brief

 Colours

 Colour is always a difficult thing to master and balance in any design.
 I wanted to re-strip all the colours from the current system and start with a neutral palette.
 This helped open up the colour palette for more important actions and information.
-I adapted the traffic light system across all the whole process.
+I adapted the traffic light system throughout the whole process.

 I really wanted the design to be converted perfectly into HTML and CSS as well as to work across multiple browsers.
-To ensure this happened, I undertook the huge task of developing a HTML prototype that had all the styling and basic JavaScript elements so that the developers could have a reference point and be able to better integrate all the designs.
+To ensure this happened, I undertook the huge task of developing an HTML prototype that had all the styling and basic JavaScript elements so that the developers could have a reference point and be able to better integrate all the designs.

 As of writing this case study, RI3K was successfully sold to a financial company in Qatar.